jcornill/SatisfactoryModdingGuide/CreateModWithSML/CreateModWithSML.md

 This guide nto explain how to add new machine/item/recipe to the game.
 This will be in another guide.

-## Requirements
+## 2-Requirements

 This guide require:
 + Knowledge in C++, I will not explain how work the programing language.
-+ The satisfactory mod loader installed and working (check my [other guide] (https://ficsit.app/guide/9ZYFESKroqiQgw) explaing how to install and compile SML)
++ The satisfactory mod loader installed and working (check my [other guide](https://ficsit.app/guide/9ZYFESKroqiQgw) explaing how to install and compile SML)
 + Visual Studio 2017

-## Building default Example mod
+## 3-Building default Example mod

 Before starting to make our own mod let's try to compile and make the example mod work without any modification.